 Step 1: Filing and Service

-A paternity case can be filed by the mother, the alleged father, the child (through a representative), or the Florida Department of Revenue.
+A paternity action can be filed by the mother, the alleged father, the child through a legal representative, or the Florida Department of Revenue.
 The case is typically filed in the county where the child resides.
-Once filed, the other party must be formally served with the paperwork, ensuring they have proper notice and an opportunity to respond.
+Once filed, the opposing party must be formally served to ensure proper notice and the opportunity to respond.
+Our Florida paternity lawyers represent both mothers and fathers in paternity proceedings.

 Step 2: Genetic Testing (DNA)